GMT-458-Web-GIS/geogame-edanurp/README.md

   - Three.js

 ## Screenshot of the Game

+### The page that will appear when you first open it
 ![image](https://github.com/user-attachments/assets/1e59354f-a499-4952-8d8c-fe3fefdc30fc)

 ### The screen that will appear when you click on the North American continent